ScratchAddons/ScratchAddons/README.md

 - `libraries`: Third-party libraries and other utilities, some of which are used by addons.

 #### Others
-- `.github`: GitHub templates, workflows and contributing files.
+- `.github`: GitHub templates, workflows, and contributing files.
-- `_locales`: Translation strings for the browser extension (excludes addons).
+- `_locales`: Translation strings for the browser extension (excluding addons).
 - `background`: Background scripts for the extension.
 - `content-scripts`: Content scripts, which among other things, execute userscripts and inject userstyles to the page.
-- `images`: Logos, screenshots and icons.
-Addon-specific images belong in the addon's directory instead.
+- `images`: Logos, screenshots and icons (excluding addon-specific images).
 - `popups`: Addon pages that are only accessible through the extension popup (for example, Scratch Messaging).
 - `webpages`: The settings page, extension popup, and other pages.

 ## Installation

-Building is not required unless working with the `webpages` directory.
+No building is required.
 The best way to download the source is with Git:

 ```sh
 git clone https://github.com/ScratchAddons/ScratchAddons.git